harness/developer-hub/docs/service-reliability-management/srm-dashboard/srm-dashboard-intro.md

 ## View Service Reliability dashboards

-To view the SRM dashboards, follow these steps:
+To view the SRM dashboards, do the following:

 1. In your Harness project, navigate to **Dashboards**.